wzulfikar/lifelog/tech/decision-support_systems_dss.md

 >Although DDS use internal information from TPS & MIS, they often bring in information from external sources such as current stock prices or product prices of competitors.

+DDS employed by *'super-user'* managers and business analysts who want to use sophisticated analytics and models to analyze dat

 Example of small but interesting & powerful DDS: voyage estimating system.